keltonsantos/dataanalysis/tableau_project.md

-# Massachusetts School Project with Tableau
+# Massachusetts School Project with Tableau 🏫 📚

-### Project description
+### 📊 Project description

+* This project is part of the [**Data Analytics Accelarator Bootcamp**](https://www.datacareerjumpstart.com/) by [**Avery Simth**](https://www.linkedin.com/in/averyjsmith/).

-For this project we used *TABLEAU* to analyze education data of the state of Massachusetts, build a report to show the school board the state of the school system and answer the following questions:
+For this project we used **TABLEAU** to analyze education data of the State of Massachusetts, build a report to show the school board the state of the school system and answer the following questions:

-* What schools are struggling the most? :school:
+* What schools are struggling the most?
-* What are the top math schools in the state? :books:
+* What are the top math schools in the state?
-* How does class size affect college admission?
+* How does *class size* affect college admission?

-To address these questions, we used [Tableau Public](https://public.tableau.com/app/discover) to analyze and visualize the data.
+To address these questions, we used [**Tableau Public**](https://public.tableau.com/app/discover) to analyze and visualize the data.
 During the project we used the following tableau features:

 * Connecting to Data
 * Creating a bar chart